- Sashité for Developers

 Convention 2 — Catalog-driven resolution (lookup table)

-The context provides a mapping that uses:
+The context provides a mapping using:

-- and the native/derived flag, to select a concrete style label.
+to select a concrete Style label.

-| Token | Status | Resolved style |
+| Token | Status | Resolved Style |

 |---|---|---|